RBVI/stringApp/doc_automation.md

 `string retrieve enrichment`

-Retrieves the functional enrichment for the current String network.
-This includes enrichment for GO Process, GO Component, GO Function, InterPro, KEGG Pathways, and PFAM.
-Note that in order to view the results, the command [Show enrichment panel](#show-enrichment-panel) should be used.
+Retrieves the functional enrichment for the current STRING network.
+This includes enrichment for GO Biological Process, GO Cellular Component, GO Molecular Function, KEGG & Reactome Pathways, UniProt keywords, InterPro, PFAM, and SMART protein domains as well as STRING clusters.
+Note that in order to view the results, the command [Show enrichment panel](#show-enrichment-panel) should be used in addition this this one.

 ### Arguments